ripleyXLR8/intex-SSP-H-20-1-ESP32_spa_manager/README.md

 I choose to use a pre-build 4 relays board because I had some laying around... but you can integrate relays to the main PCB, it will look more professionnal.

 The original motherboard dimension are 10.5cm x 17cm, mounting hole are 5mm wide and are placed 4.5mm from the edge of the board.
+The PCB will be mounted using the same mounting screw used by the original motherboard (but I don't think I will be using the center plastic lock).

 ## 3) Writing the code